mtlynch/mtlynch.io/_pages/deep-work.md

 * My rating: **8** / 10
 * [Amazon link](https://amzn.to/2Pt86Qy)

+A fascinating read about breaking away from the always-on, always-connected culture so that we can increase productivity.

+<div style="clear: both;"></div>

+---
+# What I Liked

+* TODO

+# What I Disliked

+* TODO

 # Key Takeaways

 * "Deep work" is work accomplished under heavy focus and without distraction.